-While this baseline description of the environment provides useful information on the environmental values in the region, it is insufficient to serve as a robust baseline dataset for a scientifically-based impact and recovery assessment in the event of a hydrocarbon spill.
+While this baseline description of the environment provides useful information on the environmental values in the region, it is insufficient to serve as a robust baseline dataset for a scientifically based impact and recovery assessment in the event of a hydrocarbon spill.
 The primary data gaps for the scientific monitoring studies are likely to be:

-- Methodology differences between various monitoring studies (e.g., field methods and data analysis techniques). - Spatial and temporal coverage of data (e.g., sensitive locations not monitored, temporal gaps at sensitive locations).
+- Differences between methods used in various monitoring studies (e.g., field methods and data analysis techniques). - Spatial and temporal data coverage (e.g., sensitive locations not monitored, temporal gaps at sensitive locations).

-Furthermore, establishment of a robust baseline dataset is primarily required for assessment of impacts and recovery to environmental sensitivities at sensitive locations.
-As there is only a short time before hydrocarbons may reach the coast and impact on identified environmental sensitivities, establishment of baseline datasets as far as practicable during routine operations is important.
-Hence, the procedure for the establishment of baseline data in each relevant scientific monitoring implementation plan will, where possible, be as follows:
+Given the short time before hydrocarbons may reach the coast and impact the identified environmental sensitivities, the identification/rectification of gaps in baseline data will be a priority during routine operations and during the post-impact phase of any spill events.
+The procedure for establishing baseline data for each relevant scientific monitoring implementation plan will, where possible, be as follows:

-- Relevant scientific monitoring studies at the sensitive locations are catalogued along with the custodian's contact details. - The monitoring methodology, monitoring sites, and sampling duration and frequency of these relevant monitoring studies will (where known) be available in a tabular format to identify methodology and spatial/temporal types of baseline data gaps. - Data custodians will be contacted, and datasets requested.
-As a contingency, 'data mining' from publicly available information will occur on an ongoing basis for baseline database establishment through consultancy resources. - Any identified data gaps will be used by the PI of a particular study in the development of the sampling and analysis component of the IP to optimise the design of each scientific monitoring study; given the methodological, spatial and temporal properties of the existing monitoring data sets identified in the 'study catalogue'.
+- Catalogue relevant scientific monitoring studies at sensitive environmental receptors and the custodian's contact details. - Data custodians will be contacted, and datasets requested.
+As a contingency, 'data mining' from publicly available information will occur continuously to establish a baseline database through consultancy resources. - The monitoring methods, sites, sampling duration, and frequency of these relevant monitoring studies (where known) will be tabulated to aid in identifying baseline data gaps. - Any identified data gaps will be used by the PI of a particular study in the development of the sampling and analysis component of the IP to optimise the design of each scientific monitoring study, considering the methods and spatial and temporal properties of the existing scientific monitoring studies.